spencernwhitehead/expense-8-puzzle/README.md

 structure:
 	the program starts with setting up various global variables and reads the files and assigns them to arrays node class is defined

-	function gridswap is defined to be able to manipulate the grid function heuristic is defined, takes manhattan distance for each tile and multiplies by value of tile graphSearch function implements search functionality, takes node from fringe, checks if in closed, expands otherwise, takes children and adds them to fringe the way the children are added depends on chosen algorithm, and every algorithm can be chosen including the extra credit ones
+	function gridswap is defined to be able to manipulate the grid

+	function heuristic is defined, takes manhattan distance for each tile and multiplies by value of tile

+	graphSearch function implements search functionality, takes node from fringe, checks if in closed, expands otherwise, takes children and adds them to fringe. the way the children are added depends on chosen algorithm, and every algorithm can be chosen, including the extra credit ones

-	the expand function finds every direction a tile can be moved with the current grid, and creates new child nodes based on those valid directions and returns them in a list the last part of the program is the main function, which calls the graphsearch function and prints the information for the output when the goal node is found
+	the expand function finds every direction a tile can be moved with the current grid, and creates new child nodes based on those valid directions and returns them in a list

+	the last part of the program is the main function, which calls the graphsearch function and prints the information for the output when the goal node is found